DanielBMarkham/Info-Ops/manuscript/chapter9.md

 Five boxes.
 The dog and cat boxes each have arrows pointing to the leg and collar boxes.
 Now you've got your final noun, "name".

 Does a dog have a name?
 Sure.
 A cat?
 Sure?
 Legs?
 No. You might want to give the legs of your pets names.
-If you were a veternarian, maybe each leg has a separate name?
-But let's say you're not a vetrinarian.
+If you were a veterinarian, maybe each leg has a separate name?
+But let's say you're not a veterinarian.
 So no. No names for legs.

 How about pet outfits?
 Do they have names?
 Well yeah, they could.
 "Let's get skippy in his little sailor suit for the dance" seems like a reasonable thing for a pet owner to say.
 But maybe "sailor suit" isn't a name.
 Maybe it's a type of outfit?